Endovenous Laser Ablation

 - Do not cease medications prior to treatment unless otherwise advised.

 - Do not shave your legs immediately prior to your treatment.

 - Do not apply moisturiser on the day of treatment.

 - Wear slacks or loose trousers to the appointment and ensure you have a pair of comfortable walking shoes.

 - Pre-medication is generally not necessary.
 If you have a low pain threshold, take 2 paracetamol tablets or 2 Ibuprofen tablets (with food).

 - A sonographer or doctor will mark out the vein(s) to be lasered.

-- A localised Nerve Block will be performed to anaesthetize the area of the leg to be treated.
+- A localised nerve block will be performed to anaesthetise the area of the leg to be treated.

-- Local anaesthetic known as “Tumescent Anaesthetic” is infiltrated around the vein with Ultrasound Guidance, at several levels through the anaesthetized skin.
+- Local anaesthetic known as tumescent anaesthetic is infiltrated around the vein with ultrasound guidance, at several levels through the anaesthetised skin.

 - The procedure at this point should be completely painless.